 1) Reserve Elevator Time

 - Ask for freight elevator dimensions and maximum load.
-Some buildings require padded wall protection.

 - Confirm allowed hours (many buildings restrict weekends or evenings).